linode/apl-core/docs/development.md

 # Values repo and data flow

 A values repo is provided by a user.
 If Otomi is a function then `values repo` is input arguments.
-It is composed by many YAML files containing configuraiton of various apps and teams.
+It is composed by many YAML files containing configuration of various apps and teams.

 When Otomi executes Helmfile it instructs to load a spec from `helmfile.d/` directory.
 Each Helmfile spec consists of header that is presented in the code snippet below.